 - creating and maintaining hours of service (time) records

-District fleet vehicles will be inspected, operated, documented and maintained in accordance with the District Fleet Safety and Maintenance Program.
+Division fleet vehicles will be inspected, operated, documented and maintained in accordance with the Division Fleet Safety and Maintenance Program.

 ROLES AND RESPONSIBILITIES